Larissa-creator/super_glasses/content/docs/projects/super_glasses/_index.md

 for cleaning it must be taken off.
 Since this action can be a hassle, Super glasses can clean themselves by clicking on a button.
-Additionally, they can display emotions, as glasses tend to cover the eyebrows and big sunglasses even cover the eyes
+Additionally, they can display emotions, as glasses tend to cover the eyebrows and big sunglasses even cover the eyes.

 ## Introduction